We are transforming our relationship with clothes, breaking free of self-criticism and overconsumption, and uncovering our singular style.

 - Ensure that my coaching sessions, group classes, and comments sections are not a source of discrimination or oppression; moderate and model opinions, questions, growth, and ego.

-- Making my services accessible as is financially feasible, through a variety of price points, including pay-what-you-can where possible, and payment options.
+- Making my services financially accessible, through a variety of price points and payment options.
+I don't charge more for payment plans.